janpeuker/awesome-tech-roles/README.md

 * [USDS Digital Services Playbook](https://playbook.cio.gov/#play3) - Digital Services Playbook highlighting the focus on Make it simple and intuitive with a reference to the U.S. Web Design System
 * [User Experience at Spotify](https://productschool.com/blog/product-management-2/spotify-user-experience/) - Interview on product management at Spotify
 * [UX Research in Google Design](https://design.google/jobs/ux-researcher/) - Google Design has a lot of resources including role descriptions e.g. for UX Research
-* [Web Accessibility Blueprint](https://alistapart.com/article/diy-web-accessibility-blueprint/) - Beth Raduenzel's "classic" article why accessibility means empathy for everyone and how to build a team around that
+* [Web Accessibility Blueprint](https://alistapart.com/article/diy-web-accessibility-blueprint/) - Beth Raduenzel's classic article why accessibility means empathy for everyone and how to build a team around that
 * [What Designers do](https://faculty.washington.edu/ajko/books/design-methods/#/designers) - Amy Ko's Design Methods compendium starts with the role of the designer and has a list of roles they interact with
 * [You got this.](http://www.zeldman.com/2019/05/22/you-got-this/) - Jeff Zeldman motivating all designers to keep learnings new technologies
 Nick Tune on a common design culture in Tech